Reflexive Thematic Analysis: A practical step-by-step guide for qualitative PhD researchers

 Themes are not topics.
 They are patterns of shared meaning underpinned by a central organising concept.

-When you move from codes to themes, you begin asking: what is the bigger story here?
+When you move from codes to themes, you begin asking: What is the bigger story here?
+What is this an example of?

 This is the point where many qualitative PhD students feel unsure.
-They worry they are “making it up.”
+As I said earlier - they worry they are “making it up.”

 You are not making it up.
 You are interpreting systematically.